 - The role of national sovereignty in the field of international energy law

-Carolina is currently a Visiting Assistant Professor at the University of Oklahoma College of Law.
+Dr. Arlota is currently a Visiting Assistant Professor at the University of Oklahoma College of Law.
 Her main research interests address comparative law as applied to the judiciary, law and development, the impact of transnational business transactions on domestic courts, and the role of national sovereignty in the field of international energy law.
-Her most recent work appears in the Fordham Environmental Law Review, and in the University of California Berkeley La Raza Law Journal.
+Her most recent works appear in the Fordham Environmental Law Review, and in the University of California Berkeley La Raza Law Journal.
 She has published in renowned peer-reviewed journals, such as the Review of Law & Economics, the European Business Law Review, and the University of Bologna Law Review.
 She is a contributor to the book entitled Studies on Contracts and Business: an International Perspective from the Economic Analysis of Law (Almedina, 2017).
-Her academic credentials also include being a referee for the International Review of Law and Economics and Energy Policy, and an invited reviewer for Routledge Publishers.
+Her academic credentials also include being a referee for the International Review of Law and Economics and the Energy Policy, and an invited reviewer for Routledge Publishers.